-Everyone needs a bit of silence and spiritual reflection to renew hope.
-Goshen College again offers an online spiritual resource to help Christian believers make time and space in their hearts and minds to reflect on the season of Lent.
+Goshen College again offers an online resource to help believers make time and space in their hearts and minds to reflect during the season of Lent.